~Instructions for making your 1st Beer!

 1 Fermometer (Temperature Strip To Monitor Temp.
 Of Beer)

-1 Hydrometer (To Test For Sugar Content Of Beer, which helps you determine alcohol content)
+1 Hydrometer (Measures sugar content of beer, which helps you determine alcohol content)

 1 Bottle Capper